rkaiser0324/jake/README.md

 jake
 ====

-This is a Joomla 3.0 component that allows you to render a CakePHP 2.2 app inside Joomla.
-The project was begun in 2007 (supporting Joomla 1.5 and CakePHP 1.2), and in 2012 I updated it to support Joomla 3.0 and CakePHP 2.2.
+This is a Joomla component that allows you to render a CakePHP app inside Joomla.
+The project was begun in 2007 (supporting Joomla 1.5 and CakePHP 1.2).
+It currently supports Joomla 3.4.6 and CakePHP 2.9.1, with PHP 5.5+.

+A similar plugin for WordPress, [CakePress](https://github.com/rkaiser0324/CakePress), has also spun out of this project.

 ## Packaging for Joomla

-Now that Joomla 3.0 offers on-demand "discovery" of new extensions directly from the file system, it's no longer necessary to package them up if you don't want to.
+Now that Joomla offers on-demand "discovery" of new extensions directly from the file system, it's no longer necessary to package them up if you don't want to.
 But if you do wish to package this for distribution, follow these steps:

 1. Copy the contents of this repo into the a temporary directory somewhere